mjancarik/merkur/docs/docs/tool-storybook.md

 npm i @merkur/tool-storybook --save-dev
 ```

 Now we must update two storybook files `./storybook/preview.js` and `./storybook/main.js`.
-At first we update our `./storybook/preview.js` similar to example below.
+At first we update our `./storybook/preview.js` similarly to the example below.

 ```javascript
 // ./storybook/preview